Vedic Psychotherapy on the Battlefield: Krishna's handling of Arjuna's Crisis as per Anubhuti Tantram

 Pramaada-aalasya-nidraabhih tat-nibadhnaati ..

 Tamas is the class of motives that resists change.
-It's not merely urge to inaction but also action to maintain status quo.
+It's not only the urge to inaction but also action to maintain status quo.
 Its underlying assumption is comfort in current state and refusal to see beyond.

 All three have some self-limitation as their basis - limited icchaa, jnaana or kriyaa shakti- the 3 malas or impurities mentioned in kashmir trika siddhanta.